Path Integral Sampler: a stochastic control approach for sampling: Path Integral Sampler

 We note \cref{eq:weights} resembles training objective \cref{eq:training-obj}.
 Indeed, \cref{eq:training-obj} is the average of logarithm of \cref{eq:weights}.
 If the trained policy is optimal, that is, $\cQ^u=\cQ^*$, all the particles share the same weight.
 We summarize the sampling algorithm in \cref{alg:sampling}.

 \textbf{Effective Sample Size:} The Effective Sample Size~(ESS), $\text{ESS}^u = \frac{1}{\E_{\cQ^u}[(w^u)^2]}$, is a popular metric to measure the variance of importance weights.
 ESS is often accompanied by resampling trick~\citep{tokdar2010importance} to mitigate deterioration of sample quality.
 ESS is also regarded as a metric for quantifying goodness of sampler based on importance sampling.
 Low ESS means that estimation or downstream tasks based on such sampling methods may suffer from a high variance.
 ESS of most importance samplers is decreasing along the time.
-However, thanks to the adaptive control policy in PIS, we can quantify the ESS of PIS based on the optimality of learned policy with proof in \cref{app:proof-ess}. \begin{thm}[Corollary 7 \citep{thijssen2015path}] If $\max_{t, \bx}\norm{\bu_t(\bx) - \bu_t^*(\bx)}^2 \leq \frac{\epsilon}{T}$, then
+Thanks to the adaptive control policy in PIS, we can quantify the ESS of PIS based on the optimality of learned policy.
+For the sake of completeness, the proof in provided in \cref{app:proof-ess}. \begin{thm}[Corollary 7 \citep{thijssen2015path}] If $\max_{t, \bx}\norm{\bu_t(\bx) - \bu_t^*(\bx)}^2 \leq \frac{\epsilon}{T}$, then

 \end{thm}